ConnectAI-E/GitMaya/README.md

 </summary>

-Then, you need to configure the .env file.
+Then, you need to configure the `.env` and `docker-compose.yml` file.
 You should replace the variables with your own GitHub App information, which created in [Step 1](#step-1-install-github-application).

 ```fish
 $ vim .env